When Does a Mixture of Products Contain a Product of Mixtures?: Mixtures of products and products of mixtures

 We will show that the sets of probability distributions representable by RBMs and mixtures of products are quite different.
-The intersection of both model classes has been studied in~\cite{MonRauh2011}, where it is shown that $\RBM_{n,m}$ and $\Mcal_{n,m+1}$ intersect at sets of dimension of order at least $m n + m + 2 n + 1 - (m-1)\log_2(m+1)$.
+The intersection of both model classes has been studied in~\cite{MonRauh2011}, where it is shown that $\RBM_{n,m}$ contains any mixture of $m+1$ product distributions with disjoint supports, and hence that the intersection $\RBM_{n,m} \cap \Mcal_{n,m+1}$ has dimension of order at least $m n + m + 2 n + 1 - (m-1)\log_2(m+1)$.
+Typically RBMs have many binary hidden variables and mixtures of products models have a single multivalued hidden variable.
+The transition between these two limit cases has been studied in~\cite{montufar2013discrete}, focusing on the Kullback-Leibler model approximation errors and the model dimension.

-\section{Geometric Perspectives}
+\section{Geometric perspectives}

 In this section we present five points of view on the families of probability distributions defined in the previous section.
 We consider inference functions and hidden representations defined by these models (Section \ref{section:inference}), modes and strong modes of their marginal distributions (Sections \ref{section:modes}, \ref{section1}, and \ref{section2}), zonosets, hyperplane arrangements, and linear threshold codes that capture their combinatorial structure (Sections~\ref{section:zonosets} and~\ref{section:LTC}), and the resulting multi-covering numbers of hypercubes (Section \ref{section6}).